guillaumerabbitmq/ilmtactiongenerator/README.md

 # ilmtactiongenerator
 ilmtactiongenerator is a simple perl script to help ILMT user to update the ILMT actions required to run pertinent Software Inventory in order to produce acurate PVU reports.
+The test I run were with Strawberry perl.

 The perl script remove old actions before attempting to run new actions.
 It is provided as is.